Here is a collection of frequently asked questions at Voyage, separated by topic.

 If you wish to target an audience that opted-in via a certain method regardless of timing, you can use the “List Attribute Source”.

 - Going back to our example, Consumer A would be included in the keyword segment if that keyword was chosen by utilizing “By List Attribute Source.”
 This is because Consumer A also opted-in via your keyword.
-Timing of opt-in does not matter when utilizing this segmentation method.
+Timing of opt-in does not matter when utilizing the List Attribute Source segmentation method.

 How do I create a segment based on opt-in method?

 Use “List Attribute Source.”
-By using this feature, you will segment your audience by opt-in method, regardless of when that opt-in occurred on your customer’s journey.
+By using this feature, you will segment your audience by opt-in method, regardless of when that opt-in occurred during your customer’s journey.

-Please refer to When I try to select my segment, what is the difference between “By Campaign Source” and “By List Attribute Source”?
+Please also refer to the question above: When I try to select my segment, what is the difference between “By Campaign Source” and “By List Attribute Source”?

 How do I create a custom segment?

-After you have initiated the creation of a new campaign (one-time or drip), you can create a custom segment within the “Select Segment” step.
+After you have initiated the creation of a new campaign, you can create a custom segment.